craigaps/relying-party-server/README.md

-# Relying Party Server
+# IBM Security Verify Relying Party Server for Swift

-## Overview

-The relying-party-server is the server-side implementation to support WebAuthn solutions with IBM Security Verify.
-In addition, the relying-party-server exposes endpoints that proxy requests to IBM Security Verify OAuth token services.
+The Relying Party Server for Swift is based on the [Vapor](https://vapor.codes) framework and is the server-side implementation to support WebAuthn solutions with IBM Security Verify.
+In addition, the Relying Party Server exposes endpoints to proxy requests to IBM Security Verify OAuth token services.

 ### Getting started

+The resource links in the prerequisites explain and demonstrate how you create a new tenant application configured with Relying Party Server capabilities.

+### Prerequisites

-Create a free trial tenant here: https://www.ibm.com/account/reg/us-en/signup?formid=urx-30041.
+- Create a free trial tenant here: https://www.ibm.com/account/reg/us-en/signup?formid=urx-30041.

 You'll need to have an IBMid but this can be done at the same time.